-Union County College requires that the following students take the College Placement Test:
+Union County College requires that the following students complete the Directed Self-Placement (DSP) questionnaire for English and Math:

-- 1. Full-time and part-time freshmen entering Union County College. - Students who have not already taken the College Placement Test, but who register for courses that would result in the accumulation of 12 or more credits.
+- 1. Full-time and part-time freshmen entering Union County College. - 2.
+Students who have not already completed the DSP questionnaire, but who register for courses that would result in the accumulation of 12 or more credits.

-Students who meet the following criteria may be exempt from the College Placement Test:
+Students who meet the following criteria may be exempt from completing the Directed Self-Placement (DSP) questionnaire for English and/or Math:

-- A student who graduated from high school within the past 5 years with an unweighted GPA of 3.0 or higher and completed 4 years of English and 3 years of mathematics will be exempt from the College Placement Test.
+- 1. A student who graduated from high school within the past 5 years with an unweighted GPA of 3.0 or higher and completed 4 years of English and 3 years of mathematics may be exempt from completing the DSP questionnaire.
 The College reserves the right to evaluate placement upon review of the student's high school transcript. - 2.
-A student who presents SAT (Scholastic Achievement Test from the College Board) scores of at least 540 in Critical Reading and/or at least 530 in Mathematics will be exempt from the appropriate section of the College Placement Test. - 3.
-A student who has earned a bachelor's degree from an accredited U.S. college will be exempt from the College Placement Test. - 4.
-A student who is transferring in credits for college-level English composition or mathematics from an accredited U.S. college with a grade of C or better will be exempt from the appropriate section of the College Placement Test. - 5.
-A student who has satisfactorily completed developmental courses in English and/or elementary algebra at another college may be exempt from the appropriate section of the College Placement Test. - 6.
-A student who has taken the requisite Accuplacer English sections and/or Accuplacer algebra with qualifying test scores at another college in New Jersey within the past 3 years will be exempt from the appropriate section of the College Placement Test. - Students will be required to submit official score reports or transcripts to the College based on the specific exemption.

-To learn more about the Testing Center, contact us at testingcenter@ucc.edu.
+A student who presents SAT (Scholastic Achievement Test from the College Board) scores of at least 450 in Critical Reading and/or at least 500 in Mathematics will be exempt from the appropriate DSP questionnaire or Accuplacer test. - 3.
+A student who presents ACT scores of 22 or higher in Reading and 18 or higher in English; ACT score of 20 or higher in Math will be exempt from the appropriate DSP questionnaire or Accuplacer test. - 4.
+A student who presents PARCC scores of 4 or higher in English/Language Arts and/or Math will be exempt from the appropriate DSP questionnaire or Accuplacer test. - 5.
+A student who has earned a bachelor's degree from an accredited U.S. college will be exempt from the DSP questionnaire or Accuplacer test. - 6.
+A student who is transferring in credits for college-level English composition or mathematics from an accredited U.S. college with a grade of C or better will be exempt from the appropriate DSP questionnaire. - 7.
+A student who has satisfactorily completed developmental courses in English and/or elementary algebra at another college may be exempt from the appropriate DSP questionnaire. - 8.
+A student who has taken the requisite Accuplacer English sections and/or Accuplacer algebra with qualifying test scores at another college in New Jersey within the past 3 years will be exempt from the appropriate DSP questionnaire. - Students will be required to submit official score reports or transcripts to the College based on the specific exemption. - To learn more about the Testing Center, contact us at testingcenter@ucc.edu